 Celebrate the Season with These 5 Easy Spring Crafts

-Spring officially began Sunday, March 20—so it’s time to get out the glue sticks and construction paper, and begin celebrating the sunny side of the year!
-Today, we’re sharing our picks for the top five easy spring crafts your kids will love.
+It’s time to get out the glue sticks and construction paper, and begin celebrating the sunny season of spring!
+We’ve tried these five easy spring crafts, and we think your kids will really enjoy them.

-Growing up, the first thing I would do when it was warm enough outside was grab the sidewalk chalk and create a hopscotch board.
+Growing up, the first thing I would do when the weather warmed up was grab the sidewalk chalk and create a hopscotch board.
 This obstacle course board puts a fun spin on the classic, and there are so many other options!
-You can use paint your favorite colors on pavers for a permanent option, or make it a learning experience by hopping across the planets toward the sun.
+You can paint your favorite colors on pavers for a permanent option, or make it a learning experience by hopping across the planets toward the sun.

 Springtime means the air is light, and the colors are bright!
 What better way to bring aspects of the season together than by making a lively kite to fly?
 Personalize them as much as possible with your favorite colors, and have your children decorate them with markers.

-Birds are an astounding resource for science education, and you can make sure to learn more this spring by bringing them to the open air near your home with a homemade bird feeder.
+Birds are an astounding resource for science education, and you can learn about them up close this spring by bringing them to the open air near your home with a homemade bird feeder.
+You just need some Popsicle sticks and string for this one.

 - Get in Gear for Spring